Bad Münstereifel

 Bad Münstereifel ([baːt mʏnstɐˈʔaɪfl̩]) is a historical spa town in the district of Euskirchen, Germany, with about 17,000 inhabitants, situated in the far southwest of the German state of North Rhine-Westphalia.
 The little town is one of only a few historical towns in the southwest of North Rhine-Westphalia, and because of this is often overcrowded by tourists throughout spring and summer.

 Geography

 Location

 Bad Münstereifel lies about 30 km southwest of Bonn and around ten (both as the crow flies) south of the county town of Euskirchen in the Münstereifel Forest, a part of the Eifel mountains.
-The River Erft flow through the town.
+The river Erft flows through the town.
 It has a borough of around 151 sqkm in area at heights of 200 to 586.1 m above sea level.
 The latter is the height of the Michelsberg, which is the highest point in the borough and rises in the northwestern part of the Ahr Hills (another region of the Eifel).

 The borough is around 60 percent forested, several woods are designated as so-called ancient forest (Urwald).
 Over 200 km of trails enable access to the low mountain uplands, which are about 25 km from the Eifel National Park.